 Little Oliver's Camp Experience

-There are only five tents at Little Oliver’s, so the in-camp atmosphere is quiet and intimate.
+With only 5 tents and a dedicated lounge and dining area, the atmosphere in the Little Oliver’s wing is quiet and intimate.
 Guests can enjoy meals served in our thatched-roofed dining area or relax on the comfy couches and take in the landscape, keeping watch for passing elephants, giraffes or zebras.

 Meals and Refreshments